 Make meetings inclusive

 Share the agenda in advance so introverts can prepare.
+Start with a quick icebreaker question to warm up quieter participants.
 Allow chat-based participation as a valid alternative to speaking.
 Offer camera-off options without stigma.
 Rotate meeting times for global teams.

 Create explicit moments for quieter members to contribute rather than relying on people to interrupt.
 Good facilitation is accessibility.